Gaza peace plan: Release of hostages

 On November 2, Hamas returned the remains of three deceased hostages to Israel.
 These hostages, including Asaf Hamami and Omer Neutra, were soldiers who were abducted after being killed in combat during the October 7 attacks.
 As of that date, the remains of eight more deceased hostages were still being held in Gaza.

 On November 4, Hamas transferred to Israel the remains of the hostage Itay Chen, a 7th Armored Brigade soldier killed in his tank near Nahal Oz on October 7 attacks.
 Chen was the last slain hostage with US citizenship still held in Gaza.
 As of that date, the bodies of seven more deceased hostages remained in the Strip.

 On November 5, Hamas transferred to Israel the remains of the hostage Joshua Loitu Mollel, a 21-year-old Tanzanian agricultural intern abducted from Kibbutz Nahal Oz on October 7 attacks.
 As of that date, the bodies of six more deceased hostages remained in the Strip.

 On November 7, Hamas transferred to Israel the remains of the hostage Lior Rudaeff, a 61‑year‑old the deputy security coordinator at Kibbutz Nir Yitzhak and a member of its civil‑defence squad, who was killed on the morning of October 7, 2023, during the militant attack, with his body subsequently abducted to Gaza.
 As of that date, the remains of five additional deceased hostages remained in the Strip.

 On November 9, the remains of the hostage Hadar Goldin were returned to Israel, after more than 11 years in captivity by Hamas.
 He had been killed and abducted during the 2014 Gaza War on August 1, 2014, amid a humanitarian cease‑fire and subsequent tunnel attack.
 As of that date, the remains of four additional deceased hostages were still held in the Gaza Strip.

+On November 13, the remains of one more Israeli hostage were handed over by Hamas to Israel.

+On November 25, the remains of one more Israeli hostage were handed over by PIJ and Hamas to Israel.

+On December 3, the remains of one more hostage were handed over by Hamas to Israel.

+On January 26, the IDF announced that it recovered the body of the last hostage in Gaza.
+Hamas claimed it had provided all the information it had about the hostage's remains and accused Israeli government of obstructing efforts to search for them in Israeli-controlled areas of Gaza.